safetyAI/ChatSafetyAI/README.md

 - [ ] image generation

 ### 11-24-25
+- record audio directly from the app on main browsers, as long as device has a microphone
+- audio file uploads
 - multiple file uploads
 - images passed to every call
 - new photo annotation mode (bounding boxes and segmentation masks) relying on GPT-5.1 and Gemini